Game Audio Reel

 Sound Design, Implementation & Additional Programming

 This project was part of a college class where we had roughly two weeks to make the sounds and visuals for a game, all starting from the same walking-simulator-style template.
 We had to make a win state and a lose state, which are both shown in the video.
 You lose the game if you don’t make it to the plane in time to escape the volcanic eruption.
 My main focus for this project was the music, which had to convey the franticness of the situation.
-An example of this is when you walk too close to the shark-infested water, one of the percussion layers change to a hard-hitting timpani, telling you to step back, or you will get bitten.
+An example of this is when you walk too close to the shark-infested water, one of the percussion layers changes to a hard-hitting timpani, telling you to step back, or you will get bitten.

 Most of the programming was already done for us, but I did some myself to get the consumables and hearts working.